hbowie/practopians/content/blog/hbowie/Humanism.md

 ## Belief in the Value of the Written Word

-The [Practopian Creed][creed] places explicit value on the [written word][], whereas the Amsterdam Declaration goes out of its way to say that it "imposes no creed upon its adherents."
+The [Practopian Way][way] places explicit value on the [written word][], whereas the Amsterdam Declaration goes out of its way to say that it "imposes no creed upon its adherents."
 This is a nicely egalitarian sentiment, but it also can leave one wondering exactly what it means to be a "humanist."

 In fact, when visiting the [American Humanist Association's website][aha], I can find no mention of the Amsterdam Declaration, and instead find a [Humanist Manifesto][manifesto], along with a [page listing no less than eight separate definitions of "Humanism"][defs].